ccamel/awesome-ccamel/README.md

 - [sirupsen/logrus](https://github.com/sirupsen/logrus) - Structured, pluggable logging for Go.
 - [sj14/dbbench](https://github.com/sj14/dbbench) - 🏋️ dbbench is a simple database benchmarking tool which supports several databases and own scripts
 - [skx/go.vm](https://github.com/skx/go.vm) - A simple virtual machine - compiler & interpreter - written in golang
+- [slimtoolkit/slim](https://github.com/slimtoolkit/slim) - Slim(toolkit): Don't change anything in your container image and minify it by up to 30x (and for compiled languages even more) making it secure too! (free and open source)
 - [smartystreets/assertions](https://github.com/smartystreets/assertions) - Fluent assertion-style functions used by goconvey and gunit.
 Can also be used in any test or application.
 - [smartystreets/goconvey](https://github.com/smartystreets/goconvey) - Go testing in the browser.
 Integrates with `go test`.
 Write behavioral tests in Go.
 - [snikch/go-download](https://github.com/snikch/go-download) - Chunked HTTP Downloader